Servants to Asia's Urban Poor: Five Principles & Five Values

-Wholism - Servants aspire to see the good news of Jesus proclaimed in word, deed and power.

-"We have a God who is working to renew all things and to restore wholeness of life to individuals and communities, rich and poor alike.
-We work for justice, proclaim God’s grace, and lift all things to Him in prayer."
+We want to see the good news of Jesus proclaimed in word, deed and power.
+We have a God who is working to renew all things and to restore wholeness of life to all creation.
+Our lives amongst the poor call us to care for individuals, families and communities, as well as for the structures and systems of human society and the environment on which we all depend.
+We work for justice, proclaim God’s grace, and lift all things to Him in prayer.